The Heart of Yoga Wisdoms

 Applying yogic wisdom to relationships, decision-making, values, and everyday life.

-Understanding how the mind-body holds stress, emotion, and survival patterns — and how regulated awareness creates healing
+Understanding how the mind-body holds stress, emotion, and survival patterns — and how regulated awareness leads to lasting change.

 Exploring purpose, responsibility, alignment, and the deeper patterns shaping our lives.